Devansh-awat/greenbotics/README.md

 * `src` contains code of control software for all components which were programmed to participate in the competition
 * `models` is for the files for models used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
 If there is nothing to add to this location, the directory can be removed.
 * `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
 It may include documentation how to connect to a SBC/SBM and upload files there, datasets, hardware specifications, communication protocols descriptions etc. If there is nothing to add to this location, the directory can be removed.

+# Bill of Materials

+## LEGO

+Our hardware has been primarily consists of common LEGO EV3 pieces.
+The required pieces can be found in EV sets.
+Apart from standard EV3 Pieces, to rebuild this robot, you will require

+- A LEGO EV3 Motor
+- A LEGO Differential Gear
+- LEGO Wheels

+This set contains most of the required parts: https://www.amazon.in/Lego-Education-Mindstorms-EV3-Core/dp/B00DEA55Z8

+You can purchase the LEGO differential gear here: https://www.amazon.in/dp/B0CRRWXHF3

+## SG90 Servo Motor

+The SG90 Servo Motor used for the steering system can be found here: https://robu.in/product/towerpro-sg90-9g-mini-servo-9-gram/

+## TB6612FNG Motor Driver

+Our motor driver is available here: https://robu.in/product/motor-driver-tb6612fng-module-performance-ultra-small-volume-3-pi-matching-performance-ultra-l298n/

+## Our LiPo Battery

+Our robot is powered by a Bonka 11.1V 2200mAh LiPo Battery.
+You can purchase it here: https://www.amazon.in/dp/B0DMVY4P33

+## Our Raspberry Pi 5

+The Single Board Computer at the heart of our robot can be bought from here: https://robu.in/product/raspberry-pi-5-model-8gb/

+## Our Voltage Converter

+Our voltage converter helps to step down voltages to safe levels for all of our components.
+You can purchase it here: https://robu.in/product/24v-12v-to-5v-5a-power-module-dc-dc-xy-3606-power-converter/

+## Our Camera

+As it easily integrates with the Raspberry Pi, we chose to use the RPI Camera Module 3.
+You can purchase it here: https://www.silverlineelectronics.in/products/copy-of-test-1

+## Our IMU

+Our BNO055 Inertial Measurement Unit (IMU) helps the robot move straight.
+You can buy it here: https://robu.in/product/df-robot-febno055-intelligent-9-axis-sensor-rmion-bno055-intelligent-9-axis-sensor-breakout/

+## Our Distance Sensors

+The 4 VL5311X Distance Sensors are available here: https://robocraze.com/products/vl53l1x-tof-distance-sensor-breakout-with-4-meter-range-7semi

+## Our Multiplexer

+To help us in using 4 distance sensors, we used a CJMCU TCA9548A multiplexer purchasable from here: https://robu.in/product/cjmcu-tca9548a-i2c-8-channel-multiple-extensions-development-board/